carlosrafaelgn/FPlayAndroid/README.md

 Phone icon: http://www.psdgraphics.com/graphics/photoshop-recreation-of-google-nexus-one-smartphone-download-psd

 SD card icon: http://artofapogee.blogspot.com.br/2010/02/sd-card-icon.html

+The typeface used as the dyslexia-friendly typeface is OpenDyslexic Regular, by Abelardo Gonzalez, available at http://dyslexicfonts.com and licensed under a Creative Commons Attribution 3.0 Unported License.

 The font used to draw the scalable icons, icons.ttf, was created using IcoMoon App, by Keyamoon, available at: http://icomoon.io/app